Weaning and extubation

 • Cardiovascular: transition to spontaneous breathing increases venous return and LV afterload (more negative intrathoracic pressure) → may precipitate pulmonary oedema/ischaemia in vulnerable patients.

-• Respiratory muscle function: diaphragm disuse atrophy with controlled ventilation; fatigue if load exceeds capacity during SBT.
+• Respiratory muscle function: diaphragm disuse atrophy with controlled ventilation, fatigue if load exceeds capacity during SBT.

-• Gas exchange: loss of PEEP/mean airway pressure can worsen V/Q mismatch and atelectasis; oxygenation may drop post-extubation.
+• Gas exchange: loss of PEEP/mean airway pressure can worsen V/Q mismatch and atelectasis, oxygenation may drop post-extubation.

 Readiness to wean: prerequisites (ICU)